COLUMBUS, Ohio — The Ohio Department of Job and Family Services said the state saw 44,985 jobless claims filed during the week ending with April 3.

 ODJFS said approximately 3,700 of those claims have been flagged for potential fraud.

 The amount of claims filed last week is a drop from the more than 154,000 filed the week ending with March 27.

 ODJFS said it has seen a significant number of claims that could be fraudulent for weeks.

 ODJFS said all claims will be reviewed, which will lead to delays in processing legitimate claims.

 More than 280,000 continued unemployment claims were filed and more than 94,000 people received Pandemic Unemployment Assistance last week.

-More than 1.7 million claims have been filed in Ohio in the past 30 weeks.
+More than three million claims have been filed in Ohio in the past 54 weeks.

-The numbers announced Thursday pushed total unemployment claims during the coronavirus pandemic to 1,772,416 which is more than the total number of claims over the past four years.
+The numbers announced pushed total unemployment claims during the coronavirus pandemic to 3,197,646, which is more than the combined total from 2013-2019.